Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Iron deficiency and anemia are common after a gastric bypass or other weight-loss surgery, especially in women.
 In fact, iron deficiency can occur in more than half of women who are premenopausal who have this surgery.

-The Roux-en-Y gastric bypass, or RGBY, is the most common type of gastric bypass.
+The Roux-en-Y gastric bypass, or RYGB, is the most common type of gastric bypass.
 Studies say that the amount of iron in a standard multivitamin (18 mg) may not be enough to prevent anemia if you have this kind of surgery.

-If the iron deficiency has advanced to iron deficiency anemia, a complete blood count will show some problems.
+If your iron deficiency has advanced to iron deficiency anemia, a complete blood count will show some problems.
 These include low hemoglobin, lower numbers of red blood cells, and smaller red blood cell size.

 Iron supplement can cause side effects.
 Many people have constipation and nausea, among other problems.

-You should have a thorough blood workup before weight-loss surgery to find out any existing vitamin or mineral deficiencies, such as iron, vitamin B12, and folate.
+You should have a thorough blood workup before weight-loss surgery to find out about any existing vitamin or mineral deficiencies, such as iron, vitamin B12, and folate.
 Studies suggest that treating these deficiencies before your operation will improve your outcome and quality of life after surgery.

 Red meat, poultry, seafood, leafy greens, legumes, iron-fortified grains, and other iron-fortified foods are all good sources of iron.
 Drinking more than 16 to 24 ounces of milk each day may decrease how much iron you absorb.
 But remember that dietary measures alone may not be enough to prevent or correct an iron deficiency related to a gastric bypass procedure.
-Work with your doctor to find the right iron supplement plan for you.
+Work with your health care provider to find the right iron supplement plan for you.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2016 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR